 I am also going to assume that you are not having used batteries transported interstate to a battery recycler and receiving payment from the recycler.
 If you are you will need to be aware of the national agreement that controls movement of controlled waste, such as used lead acid batteries, between states.
 I am not going to cover this here but if this is relevant please refer to “Useful Links Regarding New & Used Lead Acid Battery Transport Regulations” section below.

-The key regulations that govern the transport of new & used lead acid batteries, include;
+The key regulations that govern the transport of both new & used lead acid batteries, include;

 - The Australian Dangerous Goods Code (ADG Code), specifically the “Australian Code for the transportation of Dangerous Goods By Road and Rail”, sets out the requirements for transporting dangerous goods by road or rail.
 The code has been implemented in each State and Territory’s dangerous goods transport laws.
 The local transport laws provide important information such as supply chain member duties, including consignors, licensing requirements, penalties and competent authority panel powers.
 Further details can be found here on the National Transport Commission’s website.
 These regulations apply to both new and used or waste lead acid batteries.